ashbash1987/ktanemod-factory/README.md

 ## I have bugs!

 Not so cool, but anticipated!
 Please post them to the [issues page](https://github.com/ashbash1987/ktanemod-factory/issues), including any steps to reproduce, platform you're playing on, and any log files if necessary.

+## I have pull requests for things!

+I might accept pull requests for small bug fixes, but for major functionality, I'd at least like to know about it first before you just submit pull requests.
+Don't go wasting your time on something that I might already be working on!